miurla/morphic/README.md

 # Morphic

-An AI-powered answer engine with a generative UI.
+An AI-powered search engine with a generative UI.

 ![capture](/public/capture-240404_blk.png)

+### Note

+Please note that there are differences between this repository and the official website [morphic.sh](morphic.sh).
+The official website is a fork of this repository with additional features such as authentication, which are necessary for providing the service online.
+The core source code of Morphic resides in this repository, and it's designed to be easily built and deployed.
+When using Morphic, please keep in mind the different roles of the repository and the website.

 ## 🔍 Overview